Berthoud Pass Continental Divide Sign Postcard #CB-B-952

 Condition, Aging & Authenticity: The back has a few marks and spots, but is mostly blemish-free with very little discoloration.
 The front surface has some potholes, creases, cracks and spidering.

 About the Coloradotopia Archives Collection.
-The Coloradotopia archives hold a large collection of historical images and items that document Colorado’s automobile history in the mountains.
-You can read more about the collection here.
+The Coloradotopia archives hold a large collection of historical images and items that document Colorado’s ski and automobile history in the mountains.
+Subscribe to the Coloradotopia newsletter to receive weekly updates on new items as they’re added to the archives.